dhutapratama/docs/dusk.md

 <a name="running-tests-on-github-actions"></a>
 ### GitHub Actions

 If you are using [GitHub Actions](https://github.com/features/actions) to run your Dusk tests, you may use the following configuration file as a starting point.
-Like TravisCI, we will use the `php artisan serve` command to launch PHP's built-in web server:
+Like TravisCI, we will use the `php artisan serve` command to launch GO's built-in web server:

 ```yaml
 name: CI